RixTerreny/deliverboo-backend/README.md

 4) Create a .env file and put in there your db connection's info.

 5) Run the migrations to generate the db and the seeder (optional), if you want some data to start with.

+## Usage

+1. The managment system requires an authentication of the user, hence you need to register yourself and your restaurant.
+2. After that you will have access to the dashboard where you can add or remove a dish.
+3. In the dish you can manage the ingredients contained in your meal and other various aspect of the food, like price, image and so on.

 ## Contributing